core-wg/senml-etch/draft-ietf-core-senml-etch.md

 If a Patch Record has a value field with value null, the matched Record (if any) is removed from the Pack.

-For example, the following document could be given as iPATCH payload to change/set values of two SenML Records for the example in
+For example, the following document could be given as (i)PATCH payload to change/set values of two SenML Records for the example in
 {{intro}}: